AlbertoSabater/Atari-DeepReinforcementLearning/README.md

 This code has been modified to create a new DQN architecture with some of his layers pretrained, given another neural network.
-Optionally, this preatrained layers can be frozen to avoid his modification during the training.
+Optionally, this preatrained layers can be frozen to avoid his modification during the main training.
 This code also allow the pretraining of a part of a layer, creating his complementary layer with random weights.
 The aim of this pretraining is to increase the training performance and the result obtained.